Denied Car Insurance? Why It Happens and What to Do Next

 Getting denied for car insurance can feel like hitting a wall — especially when you need coverage to legally drive.
 The good news is that a denial is rarely the end of the road.
 Whether your rejection stems from a DUI, too many tickets, a lapse in coverage, or a low credit score, you have legal rights, alternative options, and a clear path forward.

 In this guide, we break down the most common reasons drivers are denied coverage, explain exactly what insurers are required to tell you after a rejection, and walk you through your best options — from appealing the decision to enrolling in your state's assigned risk plan.
-We'll also show you the real cost of high-risk insurance and the steps you can take today to become insurable again at a fair price.
+We'll also cover the real cost of high-risk insurance in 2025–2026 and the steps you can take today to become insurable again at a fair price.

 Key Pinch Points